benbaba2525/liri-node-app/README.md

 - The song's name
 - A preview link of the song from Spotify
 - The album that the song is from
-- If no song is provided then your program will default to "The Sign" by Ace of Base.
+- If no song is provided then the program will default to "The Sign" by Ace of Base.

 ![alt-spotify-this-song](https://github.com/benbaba2525/liri-node-app/blob/master/demoGif/spotify.gif)